PBS Math Club Builds Confidence for ESL Students

 By Vanessa Pinto

 To create a balance between the video tutorials and person-to-person interaction, I initially encouraged my ELL students to create live versions of the videos.
 These students were ones who had already mastered the concepts or displayed proficiency in math.
 They used their favourite book or television characters as the central focus of their math problem story, modelling the PBS tutorials.
-They each shared their ‘real world’ math problems with one another, and allowed themselves to not only hone in on their math skills, but also practice their speaking, presentation, and listening skills.
+They each shared their “real world” math problems with one another, and allowed themselves to hone in on their math skills, while practicing their speaking, presentation, and listening skills as well.

 Vanessa Pinto is New York State certified ESL teacher and tutor.